prashantrathee/sarkariyojanapunjab/privacy_policy.md

 **Privacy Policy for Sarkari Yojana Punjab**

-Effective Date: [Insert Date]
+Effective Date: 04/01/2024

-Thank you for using Sarkari Yojana Punjab (the "App").
+Thank you for using Sarkari Yojana Punjab.
 This Privacy Policy outlines how we collect, use, and disclose information when you use our mobile application.

 ### 1. Information We Collect: